AJ_Watt/Getty Images

 Cons

-• Best rewards rates for purchases made through Chase
+• Best rewards rates for purchases made through Chase50 percent more value when you redeem points for travel through Chase

 • Welcome offer lower than some other premium cards

-Who should apply: Apply for the Chase Sapphire Reserve if you want to earn flexible rewards you can redeem in more than one way, and if you want premium perks like airport lounge access and annual travel credits.
+Who should apply: Apply for the Chase Sapphire Reserve if you want to earn flexible rewards you can redeem in numerous ways and if you want premium perks like airport lounge access and annual travel credits.
+Earning its flexible rewards will also be worth it to anyone who flies often with Chase’s airline partners such as Southwest Airlines, Virgin Atlantic or United Airlines.

 The Platinum Card from American Express: Best for premium travel benefits

-Why we picked it: The Platinum Card® from American Express stands out due to its exceptional earning rates for travel and the flexibility of the American Express Membership Rewards program.
-While a $695 annual fee applies, new cardholders can earn 100,000 Membership Rewards points after spending $6,000 on purchases within six months of account opening.
-Cardmembers also earn 5X points on up to $500,000 in flights booked direct or through amextravel.com each year (then 1X points) 5X points on prepaid hotels booked through American Express and 1X points on all other purchases.
+Why we picked it: The The Platinum Card® from American Express stands out due to its plentiful statement credits and the flexibility of the American Express Membership Rewards program.
+While a $695 annual fee applies, new cardholders can earn 80,000 Membership Rewards points after spending $8,000 on purchases within six months of account opening.
+Cardholders also earn 5X points on up to $500,000 in flights booked direct or through American Express Travel each year (then 1X points), 5X points on prepaid hotels booked with Amex Travel and 1X points on all other purchases.

 Pros

-• Array of statement credits good for Uber rides, Saks Fifth Avenue purchases, Equinox purchases, Walmart+ membership and more
+• Array of statement credits good for Uber rides and eats, Saks Fifth Avenue purchases, Equinox purchases, Walmart+ membership and more

 • Broadest airport lounge access benefit of all travel credit cards

-• Up to $200 credit toward airline incidentals with a chosen airline and another $200 credit toward select prepaid hotel bookings (minimum two-night stay required)
+• Up to $200 credit toward airline incidentals with a chosen airline and another up to $200 credit toward select prepaid hotel bookings (minimum two-night stay required)

 • Automatic Gold elite status with Marriott Bonvoy and Hilton Honors programs